- By Jim Emerman

 The “Marigold Effect” refers to the idea that older individuals can play second acts for the greater good and benefit personally by applying their experience and wisdom to help younger people through tough times.
 The character played by Judi Dench in the film exemplifies the “Marigold Effect” when she takes an encore job training young Indian workers in telephone sales.

 The nationally representative online survey of 1,015 adults 50 and older was conducted by Penn Schoen Berland Aug.
 3-6, 2012, and has a margin of error of plus or minus 3.07 percent.
-A summary of findings and a link to the full report is available here.

 To see more research by Encore.org, check out www.encore.org/research.